chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

   cells      f_x           f_y          f_z
   5823 98.3705224612 -0.0000000785 0.0000001119

 Given the flow parameters, the calculated drag coefficient is 250.50, using 6000 cells.
-At Re=0.1, an analytical solution of the drag coefficient is known: :math:`C_D = 240`.
-The deviation from the analytical solution is primarily due to the coarseness of the mesh.
+At Re = 0.1, an analytical solution of the drag coefficient is known: :math:`C_D = 240` (see `reference <https://kdusling.github.io/teaching/Applied-Fluids/DragCoefficient.html>`_).
+The deviation from the analytical solution is primarily due to the size of the domain (height of the domain compared to the size of the sphere).
+The coarseness of the mesh can also have an impact on the result.
 It would be relevant to carry out a mesh refinement analysis.

 Second case results (Re = 150)
 ------------------------------